FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

         (theme-mu uses the wordpress-fontawesome composer package also)

     - Deactivate theme-mu by activating some other theme.
 In this case, we expect no db changes, because the loader should see that plugin-sigma is still active.
 Afterward, the querying the `font-awesome` option and `font-awesome-releases` transient should continue to show the same truthy, non-empty results as before.
-        - `bin/wp -c com.fontawesome.wordpress-latest-integration theme activate twentynineteen`
+        - `bin/wp -c com.fontawesome.wordpress-latest-integration theme activate theme-alpha`

         (or any other available theme)

         - `bin/wp -c com.fontawesome.wordpress-latest-integration option get font-awesome`
-        - `bin/wp -c com.fontawesome.wordpress-latest-integration transient get font-awesome-releases --network`
+        - `bin/wp -c com.fontawesome.wordpress-latest-integration transient get font-awesome-last-used-release --network`
-    - Deactivate plugin-sigma and expect that the `font-awesome` option remains, but the `font-awesome-releases` transient is removed:
+    - Deactivate plugin-sigma and expect that the `font-awesome` option remains, but the `font-awesome-last-used-release` transient is removed:
         - `bin/wp -c com.fontawesome.wordpress-latest-integration plugin deactivate plugin-sigma`
         - `bin/wp -c com.fontawesome.wordpress-latest-integration option get font-awesome`

             This should be non-empty/truthy.

-        - `bin/wp -c com.fontawesome.wordpress-latest-integration transient get font-awesome-releases --network`
+        - `bin/wp -c com.fontawesome.wordpress-latest-integration transient get font-awesome-last-used-release --network`

             This should be empty/falsy.